-An up-front fee, also known as a variable usage charge (VUC) is required when a trade is made to a water access licence (WAL) without a linked work approval.
-Read the fact sheet for more information on up-front fees and to find out if you're eligible for a refund.
+An up-front fee, also known as a variable usage charge (VUC) is required when a trade is made to a water access licence (WAL) without a linked NSW work approval.
+Read the Payment of up-front fees fact sheet for more information and to find out if you're eligible for a refund.